 - ANNIE is a readymade collection of PRs that performs IE on unstructured text.
 For those who grew up in the UK, you can think of it as a Blue Peter-style "here's one we made earlier". - A detailed explanation of ANNIE will be given in Module 2.
-For now, we're just going to use it as an example of an application. - Later, we'll show you how to make your own application from scratch. - Load the ANNIE plugin from the Plugin Manager. - Click the icon from the top GATE menu OR Select File → Load ANNIE system - Select "with defaults" - Load any document from the hands-on material and add it to a corpus
+For now, we're just going to use it as an example of an application. - Later, we'll show you how to make your own application from scratch. - Click the icon from the top GATE menu OR Select File → Load ANNIE system - Select "with defaults" - Load any document from the hands-on material and add it to a corpus